benbalter/benbalter.github.com/_posts/2017-11-10-twelve-tips-for-growing-communities-around-your-open-source-project.md

 While it may be tempting to author your own open source license, [don't](http://ben.balter.com/2016/08/01/why-you-shouldnt-write-your-own-open-source-license/).
 The difference between open source licenses, and other intellectual property grants, like say, an author's license to a book publisher, however, is that open source licenses are heavily standardized, with about a dozen mainstream licenses and three primary licenses representing the vast majority of open source projects.

-It shouldn't require a team of lawyers to participate in the open source community, either as a contributor or as a consumer.
+It shouldn't require a team of lawyers to participate in the open-source community, either as a contributor or as a consumer.
 Standardized open source licenses serve as a three or four letter proxy for those with and without formal legal training to know exactly what they can and can't do with your code, and thus, make it more likely your code will be used and contributed to.

 ### 3. Link to the GitHub repository from your project's distribution channel(s)